davekinkead/thesis/paper.coffee.md

   !!!
 I think I need a better language here to describe epistemic performance - reliability maybe?

 In our simulation, epistemic virtue can be measured as the frequency based probability that a polity will vote correctly given the initial conditions of the space.
 During each trial, the number of polities that voted correctly will be measured and the impact of differing partitions assessed.
-The correct answer will be know in advance because we stipulate it when we create agents with either the `right` or `wrong` belief.
+The correct answer will be known in advance because we stipulate it when we create agents with either `right` or `wrong` belief.

     Space::virtue = () ->